-American Sign Language (ASL) is a recognized language, like English, Spanish, French or Chinese.
-Just like any other viable language, ASL includes systems, signals, and a set of rules.
+American Sign Language (ASL) is a recognized language, like English, Spanish, French, or Chinese.
+Like any other viable language, ASL includes systems, signals, and a set of rules.

 Let’s explore the system and the basic guidelines for ASL.
 With these tools, you’ll be on your way to signing in no time!